 - When watering your houseplants, pour in the water until it runs out of the gap at the base of the plant pot.
 Either that, or keep pouring until the soil stops absorbing the water.
 If pools of water form on the soil, because it can’t soak up the liquid fast enough, stop watering straightaway.

 Finally, your air purifying plants will need a certain amount of sunlight to prosper.
 This is why windowsills are an excellent place to keep them.
 If your windowsills are too small, however, there are alternative options.
-Place them on a cart or table near to a window, or somewhere that gets lots of natural light.
+Place them on a cart or table near to a window, or hang your plants somewhere that gets lots of natural light.

 Houseplants take a while to adapt to their environment, so it is wise not to move them about too much.
 In particular, you should avoid putting them anywhere that is noticeably colder or hotter than their previous location.
 Start by adding two or three plants initially, then – after you see the difference they make – you will want to include more in your tranquil living space.